WMUZ (AM): AM 1200 WCHB

 Bell Broadcasting moved the WCHB call letters to 1200 kHz in February 1990 as a new AM station for the Metro Detroit area.
-AM 1440 became an all-gospel station as WMKM, under different ownership.
+(AM 1440 became an all-gospel station as WMKM, under different ownership.)

 In 1998, Bell Broadcasting sold WCHB and WCHB-FM (formerly WJZZ, later WDTJ and now WDMK) to Radio One, a black-owned broadcasting company.
 Radio One then set about the process of upgrading WCHB's signal, which involved taking the station off the air for several months in August 1998 to upgrade the equipment.
-The company purchased WKNX in Frankenmuth (at 1210 AM) and moved it to Kingsley, near Traverse City in northern Michigan (see also WLDR and WJML), to improve WCHB's 1200 AM signal.
+The company purchased WKNX in Frankenmuth (at 1210 AM) and moved it to Kingsley, near Traverse City in northern Michigan (see also WLDR and WWMN), to improve WCHB's signal.
 Another occurrence which played a role was the nighttime reduction in power of first-adjacent channel WOWO in Fort Wayne, Indiana (at 1190 AM).
 WOWO also directionalized its nighttime signal towards the west and became a Class B station (formerly a Class A, clear channel with good nighttime coverage of Metro Detroit).
 That change of the WOWO signal at least partially allowed WCHB to increase nighttime power to 15,000 watts from 700 watts.

 WCHB resurfaced in March 1999 with a new 50,000-watt daytime/15,000-watt nighttime signal and with a format of mainly gospel music, with a morning talk show, "Inside Detroit," hosted by outspoken Detroit personality and former WJLB newscaster Mildred Gaddis.